plone/documentation/manage/deploying/production/digitalocean_deployment.rst

 ============

 There are many ways to deploy a Plone site.
-However, we sometimes would want to deploy our Plone sites for testing and developing Plone before we can find services that fit our needs.
+However, we sometimes would want to deploy our Plone sites for testing and developing Plone before we can find services that fit our need.
 Therefore, this tutorial will show how to deploy Plone on Digital Ocean, which is a popular platform for development.

 In addition, Digital Ocean is a service that provides VPS and root access for users, which makes it very convenient since there are services that do not give full control over the VPS.
-Because it is cheap and reliable, we will choose Digital Ocean for our development environment in this tutorial
+Because it is cheap and reliable, we will choose Digital Ocean for our development environment in this tutorial.

 Setting up accounts and droplets
 ================================

-First of all, we will need to set up your Digital Ocean account at `Digital Ocean <https://www.digitalocean.com/>`_, using our email and email password to sign up.
+First of all, we will need to set up your Digital Ocean account at `Digital Ocean <https://www.digitalocean.com/>`_, using our **email** and **email password** to sign up.

 After having your account ready, we will need to create a droplet.
 A droplet is the way Digital Ocean calls its own Virtual Private Server (VPS).